sinsinan/golang-slang/README.md

-# a small compilor written in golang
+# a small compiler written in golang
 This is a port of 'slang compiler' to golang